Vinothkumar3/threads_comm/README.md

 ![Threads](https://github.com/Vinothkumar3/threads_comm/assets/63175218/9f0b59dd-fbb3-4c9d-93cc-0cc59fa63ba2)

-Develop Threads, Next.js 13 app that skyrocketed to 100 million sign-ups in less than 5 days, and dethroned giants like Twitter, ChatGPT, and TikTok to become the fastest-growing app ever! so this thread-comm app similer to Threads app is also clone of threads
+Develop Threads, Next.js 13 app that skyrocketed to 100 million sign-ups in less than 5 days, and dethroned giants like Twitter, ChatGPT, and TikTok to become the fastest-growing app ever! so this thread-comm app similar to Threads app is also clone of threads

-this project bulid technology and tools:
+this project build technology and tools:

 Master Next.js 13.4 with Server Side Rendering and Typescript.
 Learn MongoDB handling of complex schemas, multiple data population.